 I have met many businesses through the years, and I have noticed a fairly clear trend.
-Many people are very serious and do much of the work to get a CE mark for their product.
-They have done a risk assessment (but maybe not documented it quiiite as they should...), they have checked standards (but maybe not been quiiite as structured as they should...) and they have created a manual (but maybe not... well you get the idea).
+Many people are earnest and do much of the work to get a CE mark for their product.
+They have done a risk assessment (but maybe not documented it quiiite as they should…), they have checked standards (but maybe not been quiiite as structured as they should…), and they have created a manual (but maybe not… well, you get the idea).

-To add to this, all this work has been done when the project was almost completed.
+In addition, all this work had been done when the project was almost completed.
 And that is the main culprit, I would say.

 Why no CE marking?

-A classic picture of how the cost of changes increase exponentially with time in a project.
+A classic picture of how the cost of changes increases exponentially with time in a project.

 Process without CE marking

-The obvious difference is that several of the different phases of the CE marking are embedded into the development process and that the CE bubble is gone.
-A process can be represented in many ways of course, but this is a good representation of how simple it can be.
+The obvious difference is that several phases of the CE marking are embedded into the development process and that the CE bubble is gone.
+A process can be represented in many ways, but this is a good representation of how simple it can be.